Naby Soumah

 Naby Capi Soumah (born January 25, 1985) is a Guinean football midfielder who currently plays for Al Fahaheel.

-Career
+Club career

 Soumah played for the Tunisian club Sfaxien, having joined the team in 2007 from STIR S Zarzouna.
 He played the first half year of the year 2009 for Horoya in the Guinée Championnat National and joined in summer 2009 to Liberty Professionals F.C. in Ghana.

 International career

 He was a part of the Guinean squad at the 2008 African Cup of Nations.

 He scored a 6th goal in a 6–1 victory against Botswana in the 2012 Africa Cup of Nations.